JoshOrndorff/recipes/CONTRIBUTING.md

 -   **What recipe has the issue** - You may specify the recipe by name (e.g. "Basic PoW Node"), directory (eg. `/nodes/basic-pow`), or GitHub link (eg. https://github.com/substrate-developer-hub/recipes/tree/master/nodes/basic-pow).
-Other unambiguous ways of specifying the particular recipe are also acceptable (eg. crates.io link, or rendered text link).
+Other unambiguous ways of specifying the particular recipe are also acceptable (e.g. crates.io link, or rendered text link).
 -   **Steps to reproduce** - What actions did you take to notice the issue?
 Did you submit a particular extrinsic?
 Did you compile the code a particular way?
 What command did you run the